superlinked/VectorHub/docs/articles/semantic_search_news.md

 )
 ```

-Next, we create an index of our spaces.
+To query our data, we'll need to create an index of our spaces...

 ```python
 news_index = Index(spaces=[description_space, headline_space, recency_space])
 ```

-We set up a **simple query** and a **news query**.
+...and set up a **simple query** and a **news query**.

-**Simple query** lets us use a search term to retrieve from both the headlline and the description.
+**Simple query** lets us use a search term to retrieve from both the headline and the description.
 Simple query also gives us the option to weight certain inputs' importance.

 ```python
 simple_query = (